Princeton Montessori commits to a focus on environmental sustainability with bold steps.

 GIVE BACK TO PMONTS

 Are you thinking about solar panels for your home or business but not sure where to start?
-Reach out to our vendor at email@example.com and reference Princeton Montessori School.
-If you commit to a solar project, PMonts receives a referral fee which will go back into our school’s environmental program!
-If you want to learn more, contact Gery at firstname.lastname@example.org
+Reach out to our partner, Green Power Energy for a free quote via their website www.greenpowerenergy.com and reference Princeton Montessori School.
+If you do install a solar system with them, PMonts receives a referral fee which will go back into our school’s environmental program!
+If you want to learn more, contact PMonts Ecology teacher Gery Juleff at email@example.com